-An Individual 401(k) isn’t always the best option for someone who’s self-employed.
-Sometimes people can’t afford to contribute a high enough percentage of their income for a 401(k) to make sense.
-Other times, they prefer not to pay the costs associated with a plan.
+A solo 401(k) isn’t always the best option for someone who’s self-employed.
+Sometimes, people can’t afford to contribute a high enough percentage of their income for the fees of a 401(k) to make sense.
 For many reasons, it’s important to consider other options.

-Where it can get expensive to have a SEP IRA versus a Solo 401(k) is not in administrative cost but the cost of contributions.
-For an employer to qualify for a SEP they must fund contributions for all employee accounts that are proportional to contributions in their own accounts based on individual compensation.
+Where it can get expensive to have a SEP-IRA vs a solo 401(k) is the cost of contributions.
+For an employer to qualify for a SEP-IRA, they must fund contributions for all employee accounts that are proportional to contributions in their own accounts based on individual compensation.
 Employees do not contribute to SEPs.

-If a business owner thinks they may eventually grow beyond 5-8 employees, a SEP can quickly become more expensive than a Solo 401(k), which would simply become a typical 401(k) when new employees are added.
+If a business owner thinks they may eventually grow beyond five to eight employees, a SEP can quickly become expensive.

 A solo 401(k) is a great opportunity for sole proprietors to save large amounts of money in a tax-deferred account.
 Those seeking to open a solo 401(k) should first consider the types of investments they want to purchase in the account and what the fees are with various providers.